livechat/livechat-public-docs/site/content/agent-app-widgets/advanced-use.md

 ## Hosting the widget

 You can host your widget locally or on a dedicated server.
-The hosted content has to be served over **HTTPS Protocol**.
+The hosted content has to be served over the **HTTPS Protocol**.

-While development, you can use a self-signed certificate for `localhost` or upload your widget to an SSL-enabled host.
-You can also leverage bundlers like [Webpack](https://webpack.js.org/configuration/dev-server/) to use https-enabled development server.
+During development, you can use a self-signed certificate for `localhost` or upload your widget to an SSL-enabled host.
+You can also leverage bundlers like [Webpack](https://webpack.js.org/configuration/dev-server/) to use an https-enabled development server.

 ## Creating a Customer Details widget

-When developing a Details app, you may want to add your own content to the Customer Details view as a widget.
-First, let's first define the definitions we will be using:
+When developing an app in the **Details** section, you can add some content to the **Customer Details** view and display it as a widget.
+This way you turn it into a **Customer Details widget**.

+Let's define the terms we use in this document:

-- **Section** - An element of Customer Details that includes a completed set of information that is grouped under a single widget.
+- **Section** - an element of **Customer Details**.
+It contains a complete set of information grouped under a single widget.
-- **Component** - A single line in the section that can have one of the pre-defined formats and be filled with the data from the app.
+- **Component** - a single line in a section.
+It can have one of the pre-defined formats and be filled with data from the app.

 ### How to add a widget
-In order to display the widget, you need to first declare the initial state of the section.
-Go to your app's page in the [Developer Console](https://developers.livechatinc.com/console/apps) and create a new Details widget or update an exisiting one.
-The initial state of section can be added using the `Initial state` input.
+To display a widget, first, you need to declare the initial state of a section.
+Go to **Apps** in [Developer Console](https://developers.livechatinc.com/console/apps) and create a new **Details** widget or update an exisiting one.
+The initial state of a section can be added using the `Initial state` input.

-> Example of initial state JSON:
+> Example of the initial state JSON:

 ```json
 {